 - If you’re not done in two hours, get up and take a walk (outdoors if you can).

 - If you’re stuck, ask a co-worker for help or leave it for another day when you have fresh eyes.

-Once a day or once a week, I also recommend that you think about the value of what you do.
+Once a day or once a week, think about the value of what you do.
 How do your customers or clients benefit?
-Who benefits from your paycheck (your siblings, kids, your travel fund, your lifestyle)?
+Who benefits from your paycheck (your siblings, your kids, your travel fund, your lifestyle)?
 Consider how what you do provide value beyond a pay-check.
 Being aware of the value of your work elevates it.